PaulVanSchayck/pi-multiroom-radio-ansible/README.md

     * This does mean that MPD and librespot should not play at the same time.
     * Librespot executes the `mpc_stop.sh` script using the `--onevent` handler
     * The other way around, I've not found a good way to stop librespot when MPD starts.
-      * I did include a simple `sudo service raspotify restart` to execute on the remote control power button
+      * I did include a simple `sudo service librespot-java restart` to execute on the remote control power button
   * Using [Snapdroid](https://github.com/badaix/snapdroid) for Android to control Snapcast
 * Using [lirc](https://www.lirc.org/) to have my simple remote control working
   * The infrared eye has been connected on 3 GPIO pins (add `dtoverlay=gpio-ir,gpio_pin=17` to `/boot/config.txt`)